boez98/RT2_assignment_2/README.md

 # Improvment
 - Improve user interface by being more clear in how set the inputs and give error message if the inputs are wrong
 - Improve the node B, distance and average speed are not in real time and are not very accurate
+- Implement the graph traiectory with goals positiones and obstacles detected from laser

 # GRAPH
 Be sure that all the nodes and topics are active and connected like this!